ub-digit/koha-ansible/README.md

 # koha-ansible

+For some reason sudo apt-get update --fix-missing needs to be run for newly provisioned vagrant box.
+Does not seems to be an issue for other environments.

 For test setup, after running vagrant up (which also runs provison), get box id by running:

 `vagrant global-status`